brendanwelzien/reading-notes/review.md

 # Class 2 Review

 **Git**
-- HEAD = the label meaning
+- HEAD = the label meaning..
 > you are here
 >
 - you can also assign messages to commits